-You don't often see video games based on podcasts.
-99Vidas is a beat 'em up starring the four Brazilian blokes from the retro gaming podcast of the same name so let's get ready to fight!
+You don't often see video games based on podcasts and 99Vidas is a beat 'em up starring the four Brazilian blokes from the retro gaming podcast of the same name.
+Let's get ready to fight!

 By looking at the screenshots, the world of 99Vidas is obviously vibrant and fun-filled.
 The characters are animated beautifully and the stages are brimming with silly background scenes and their own distinct personalities.
 One problem with the graphics is that I often lost track of my character.
 There's no indication of who you're controlling and considering the playable characters look so similar to their enemies, it's easy to get confused.
 To remedy this, I wish there were overhead arrows pointing at each player.
 Anyway, another aspect that's well-done is 99Vidas' sense of humour.
 There were many times when I laughed out loud such as when I fought an 8-bit boss in a 16-bit game and spotted a pervert peeking out from an adult-oriented shop.
 It's funny stuff and doesn't take itself seriously.